 All of our farms are independently audited to ESA Standards to ensure compliance with the Model Code of Practice for the Welfare of Animals - Domestic Poultry 4th Edition.
 We also regularly visit our farms to ensure they too comply with the Model Code of Practice for the Welfare of Animals, and our own Sunny Queen Farms free range standard.

 Some free range egg customers have been unsure about exactly what “free range” means.
 With a maximum outdoor density of 1500 hens per hectare, we’re proud of our Sunny Queen Free Range farms, so we have developed a webcam to show off our hens and give everyone the ability to see for themselves.
 No editing.
 No special effects, just a camera constantly filming the paddocks during daylight hours, showing the hens as they go about their day - Chooktracker

 Are your Free Range eggs certified?

-Our farms are independently audited to ECA Standard to ensure compliance with the Model Code of Practice for the Welfare of Animals - Domestic Poultry 4th Edition and to our Free Range standard of 1500 hens per hectare.
+Our farms are independently audited to ESA Standard to ensure compliance with the Model Code of Practice for the Welfare of Animals - Domestic Poultry 4th Edition and to our Free Range standard of 1500 hens per hectare.

 What do you feed your Free Range hens?